nicksoftware/XamarinFormsFirebaseAuthentication/README.md

 ## Xamarin Forms Firebase Authentication

-This was suppose to be a donstration of how to do use mobile authentication using back4App on xamarin.
+This was suppose to bea domstration of how to authentication using back4App on xamarin.

 But my friend begged me to show him to do it on firebase which is now a very popular backend service for many mobile and frontend web developers